Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Computing Voronoi vertices

+To find the trichromatic vertices of $\VD_x$ one needs to find the endpoints of $Q^*_{\geq x}$.
+One of the endpoints is $h^*$.
+By Corollary~\ref{cor:monotone}, one can find the other endpoint by binary searching for $x$ in $\Dbisr$.
+Note that a single element of $\Dbisr$ can be computed on the fly in constant time given the shortest path trees rooted at $r,g$ and $b$.
+Also note that our representation of bisectors supports retrieving the $k$-th arc of the bisector in $\tilde O(1)$ time.
+Therefore, the binary search can be implemented in $\tilde O(1)$ time as well.
+This proves Theorem~\ref{thm:tri} for the case of a single hole.

+In the remainder of this section we treat the general case where sites are not necessarily on the same hole.
+In this case $Q^*_{\geq x}$ is a subpath of $\beta^*(g,b)$, but not necessarily a prefix or a suffix.
+As a consequence, $\Dbisr$ is no longer weakly monotone, but \emph{weakly bitonic}.
+This makes the binary search procedure much more involved.
+We first establish the bitonicity of $\Dbisr$ and describe the bitonic search.
+We then elaborate on the various steps of the search.

 Using standard notation, we say that a linear sequence is strictly (weakly) \emph{bitonic} if it consists of a strictly (weakly) decreasing sequence followed by a strictly (weakly) increasing sequence.
-A cyclic sequence is strictly (weakly) bitonic if there exists a cyclic shift that makes it strictly (weakly) bitonic; this shift starts and ends at the (a) maximum element of the sequence.
+A cyclic sequence is strictly (weakly) bitonic if there exists a cyclic shift that makes it strictly (weakly) bitonic; this shift starts and ends at the maximum (a maximum) element of the sequence.
 Recall that we defined $\Dbisr$ to be the cyclic sequence $\Bigl(\Delta^{r}(e^*) \mid e^* \in \beta^*(g,b)\Bigr)$.
 Note that $\Delta^{r}(e^*)$ is not known at preprocessing time since it depends on three sites and on their relative weights.
-An immediate consequence of Lemma~\ref{lem:Delta-consecutive} is: \begin{corollary} The cyclic sequence $\Dbisr$ is weakly bitonic. \end{corollary} \begin{proof} By Lemma \ref{lem:Delta-consecutive}, $Q^*_{\geq x}$ is a subpath of $\beta^*(g,b)$, for each $\infty > x >-\infty$, and by definition we have $Q^*_{\geq x'}\subseteq Q^*_{\geq x}$ for every pair $x'\ge x$.
+The generalization of Corollary~\ref{cor:monotone} to the case of sites on multiple holes is: \begin{corollary} The cyclic sequence $\Dbisr$ is weakly bitonic. \end{corollary} \begin{proof} By Lemma \ref{lem:Delta-consecutive}, $Q^*_{\geq x}$ is a subpath of $\beta^*(g,b)$, for each $\infty > x >-\infty$, and by definition we have $Q^*_{\geq x'}\subseteq Q^*_{\geq x}$ for every pair $x'\ge x$.
 This clearly implies the corollary. \fullqed \end{proof}

 We will show (Lemma~\ref{lem:findmax-extended}) that we can find the maximum of $\Dbisr$ in $\tilde O(1)$ time.
 This will allow us to turn the weakly bitonic cyclic sequence $\Dbisr$ into a weakly bitonic linear sequence.
 We will then use binary search on $\Dbisr$ to find the endpoints of $Q^*_{\ge \wt(r)}$, which, by the second part of Lemma~\ref{lem:Delta-consecutive}, are the trichromatic faces of the Voronoi diagram of $r,g,b$ with respective additive weights $\wt(r) ,\wt(g), \wt(b)$.
 The search might of course fail to find these vertices when they do not exist, either because $\wt(r)$ is too small, in which case $\Vor^*(r)$ completely ``swallows'' $\beta^*(g,b)$, or because $\wt(r)$ is too large, in which case $\beta^*(g,b)$ appears in full in $\VD^*(\{r,g,b\},\wt)$.
 In both these cases, there are either no Voronoi vertices, or there is a single Voronoi vertex which is dual to a hole.